 Energy Efficiency in Industry

-Indonesia, the fourth largest country in the world with around 275 million inhabitants, has been experiencing continuous economic growth of around 5% per year for several years.
-Thanks to this positive economic development, the poverty rate has been more than halved within the last 20 years.
-With a GDP of 1,003 billion euros (2019), Indonesia is already one of the 20 largest economies in the world.
+Indonesia, the fourth-largest country in the world with around 275 million inhabitants, has been experiencing continuous economic growth of around 5% per year for several years.
+Due to this positive economic development, the poverty rate has more than halved within the last 20 years.
+With a GDP of US$1,187,319 million (2022), Indonesia is the 16th largest economy in the world.
 By 2030, Indonesia is even expected to rise to seventh place.
-At the end of 2021, the country ‘s economy grew 3.7% as it recovers from the effects of the COVID-19 pandemic.
+Despite the current geopolitical challenges of the war between Russia and Ukraine, Indonesia’s economy continues to grow strongly, where it recorded a 5.31% yearly growth in 2022.

 HIGHLIGHTS